 Templates can contain up to a maximum of 9999 items, units, and recipe names.
 However, large maximum limits can potentially affect system performance.
 Also, you may see an error message if the maximum limits you set will require more memory than the computer's available memory.

 To configure recipe template maximum limits

-- 1 Start Recipe Manager by one of the following methods: - Start WindowMaker.
-On the Tools view, expand Applications, and then select Recipe Manager. - Click Start from your Windows desktop.
-Click in order Programs, Wonderware, InTouch, and finally Recipe Manager.
+- 1. Start Recipe Manager by one of the following methods: - Start WindowMaker.
+On the Tools view, expand Applications, and then select Recipe Manager.

 The Recipe Manager dialog box appears.